Citrus Body Scrub

 Massage the base of your nails every day with this oil to encourage healthy

 growth.
-The oil can also be used as part of a manicure: soak the nails for at
+The oil can also be used as part of a manicure: soak the nails for

 least 10 minutes after you have thoroughly cleaned them.
 To make the oil,